kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   - Open left hand door
   - Run through and loot droid wreckage
   - Hack the console through the left door: 3,5,3,1,1,3
-- As Canderous:
+- As Carth:
   - Move in front of middle door
   - *Stims: Use Adrenal Alacrity*
     - Use this stim only if you have at least 2 remaining beforehand
     - We need one Alacrity for Manaan's underwater sections
-- Once both consoles are hacked, swap to T3 and Deactivate Solo Mode
+- Once both consoles are hacked, swap to Carth and Deactivate Solo Mode
-- As Canderous, move forward through both doors
+- As Carth, move forward through both doors
 - [Soft Buffer](<../Techniques/Save Buffering#soft-buffers>) to skip short CS
   - The timing on this is tricky; open the door, wait a second, then start buffering
   - If done right, MC will end up in front of the Star Map without having to watch the CS